 The traditional linseed oil, or linseed oil/terebenthine mixture, is very quickly degraded outdoors.
 Between 3 and 6 months, the treated surface darkens.
 It is not recommended for outdoor use.

-Oils have the particularity of giving a "wet effect", or "oiled", which darkens the wood slightly to enhance the grain.
-This effect is sought to "warm up" the tone of the wood and the result is often the same.
+Oils have the particularity of giving a "wet effect", or "oiled" look, which darkens the wood slightly to enhance the grain.
+This effect is sought to "warm up" the tone of the wood and the result is often very satisfactory.
 The matt appearance of the wood is retained after the application of the protective oil.

 The application method is identical to that of the saturator, except for certain oils which must be wiped off after each coat.
-Wiping makes the work more tedious than applying a saturator.
-Also be careful with oil-soaked cloths, which can ignite themselves.
+Wiping makes the work more involved than applying a saturator.
+Also be careful with oil-soaked cloths, which can self-combust.
 They must be soaked in water before throwing them away.

 Mainly based on vegetable oils (linseed, soya), protective oils tend to be washed out more quickly by the weather than saturators, which is why they do not last as long and require frequent maintenance.
-The development of "biofilm", characterised by the proliferation of blackheads and blackening of the surface, is also faster.
+The development of "biofilm", characterised by the proliferation of black spots and patches on the surface, is also faster.
 This again requires more frequent maintenance than a saturator.
 Generally every 6 to 12 months for horizontal surfaces and 1 to 2 years for vertical surfaces.

 Of the 3 types of products mentioned in this article, 1 product is film-forming, the stain, and 2 are non-film-forming, the oil and the saturator.
-To make your choice, we advise you to take into account the elements listed in the table below, recalling the destination, the rendering, the frequency of maintenance, and the composition of the product.
+To make your choice, we advise you to take into account the elements listed in the table below, rememebeing the usage, the finish, the frequency of maintenance, and the composition of the product.